 The rare-earth region with $N \approx 90$ is located near the area centered on the neutron-rich barium isotope ${}^{146}{\rm Ba}_{90}$, which is one of only two regions where the strongest octupole correlations are predicted (the other is around the neutron-deficient radium isotope ${}^{224}{\rm Ra}$) \citep{Butler2016}.
 This region is a suitable venue for examining nuclear theories due to the presence of various shape-related phenomena, such as shape coexistence and static octupole deformation.
 Thus, the experimental information on how nuclear deformation evolves around ${}^{146}{\rm Ba}$ is necessary to improve the understanding of the multipole contributions in the nuclear force.

-The recent advance in the region around ${}^{146}{\rm Ba}$ is the mass measurement of the neutron-rich lanthanum isotopes ${}^{148-153}{\rm La}_{91-96}$ with the JYFLTRAP double Penning trap spectrometer at at the University of Jyv\"{a}skyl\"{a} \citep{Jaries2025} (hereafter denoted as ``JYFL''); this study reveals the presence of a prominent bump in the $S_{2n}$ plot of the neutron-rich lanthanum isotope series.
-The authors claimed that this prominence is unlike that in the cerium isotope series, and the evolution in $S_{2n}$ from $N=94$ to 95 is the strongest change in the chart of nuclides in the region away from shell closures.
-However, another mass measurement study with the Canadian Penning Trap at CARIBU facility \citep{Liuthesis} (``CPT") has reported a contradictory result for the atomic mass of ${}^{149}{\rm La}_{92}$; their difference reaches $221.6(32)~{\rm keV/c^2}$.
+The recent advance in the region around ${}^{146}{\rm Ba}$ is the mass measurement of the neutron-rich lanthanum isotopes ${}^{148-153}{\rm La}_{91-96}$ with the JYFLTRAP double Penning trap spectrometer at the University of Jyv\"{a}skyl\"{a} \citep{Jaries2025} (hereafter denoted as ``JYFL''); this study reveals the presence of a prominent bump in the $S_{2n}$ plot of the neutron-rich lanthanum isotope series.
+The authors claimed that this prominence is unlike that in the cerium isotope series, and the evolution in $S_{2n}$ from $N=94$ to 95 is one of the strongest changes in the chart of nuclides in the region away from shell closures.
+However, another mass measurement study with the Canadian Penning Trap at CARIBU facility at Argonne National Laboratory \citep{Liuthesis} (``CPT") has reported a contradictory result for the atomic mass of ${}^{149}{\rm La}_{92}$; the CPT result is lighter by $221.6(32)~{\rm keV/c^2}$ from the mass reported in JYFL.
 Considering the high mass resolving power of Penning trap mass spectrometry, this difference is astounding.
-Since their measurements were carried out with different charge states --- $q = 1+$ for JYFL and $q = 2+$ for CPT --- it is possible that one group inadvertently has misidentified the ion, or there is the possibility that they measure different nuclear states in ${}^{149}{\rm La}$.
-Furthermore, our recent study reveals that the ion charge state distributions in helium gas are highly sensitive to differences in nuclear states \citep{Kimura2025arXiv}.
-The buffer gases are used in both facilities to convert the fission fragments into low-energy ions \citep{Aysto2001, Savard2008}, and they might be affected by this.
-Furthermore, if the CPT result accurately reflects the mass of the ${}^{149}{\rm La}$ ground state, it significantly alters the $S_{\rm 2n}$ trend from that reported in JYFL and thus impacts the nuclear structure evolution in the neutron-rich lanthanum isotopes, which are situated in the mid-shell region.
+Since their measurements were carried out with different charge states, $q = 1+$ for JYFL and $q = 2+$ for CPT, it is possible that one group inadvertently has misidentified the ion.
+If the CPT result accurately reflects the mass of the ${}^{149}{\rm La}$ ground state, it significantly alters the $S_{\rm 2n}$ trend from that reported in JYFL and thus impacts the nuclear structure evolution in the neutron-rich lanthanum isotopes, which are situated in the mid-shell region.